 And finally, let’s see what the “_“ is doing:

 The text is “calculating” for ALL Companies, for ALL Products, for ALL months.

 This is a classic case of over calculating.
 We do not need to calculate any of these expressions by month, and each expression only needs to calculate for the applicable list, or dimension.
 This is what I meant by “appropriate dimensionality"; we should only calculate expressions with dimensions that are appropriate to affect the result.

 If the dimensions of the line item are greater than the appropriate dimensions for the expression, then the expression should be done elsewhere.

-Whilst it is possible to remove some of the dimensionality and create a subsidiary view, it is best practice to house this in a module of its own; it is easier to audit and maintain and following DISCO, modules should have a clear and defined purpose that can be explained in a simple sentence.
+While it is possible to remove some of the dimensionality and create a subsidiary view, it is best practice to house this in a module of its own; it is easier to audit and maintain, and following DISCO, modules should have a clear and defined purpose that can be explained in a simple sentence.

 We can then bring them together in the target module.

 This will give significant savings in calculation time.
 However, we can make this even more efficient.